SarahOgutu/Simple-Cox-Models/README.md

 ## Paper
 https://doi.org/10.3389/fpubh.2024.1393627
 ## Code Description
 The R markdown file (Paper1Code.Rmd) and a pdf file (Paper1Code.pdf) are provided, and they give a point-by-point step of how the analysis was achieved.
+The PDF file can be viewed by downloading it.
+However, the Rmd file can be viewed here by clicking the file.